Gearbox-protocol/goerli-playground/README.md

    Adds uniswap pairs for deployed tokens with deployed USDC, and adds liquidity to these pairs on well-known Uniswap and Sushiswap routers on target testnet.

 It's also possible to run `npx hardhat run scripts/playgroundDeploy.ts --network localhost --no-compile` to deploy everything in one go

+The deploy progress will be saved in json files (e.g. `.progress.goerli.json`).
+This file is required to pass data from one script to next.
+For example, script to deploy yearn vaults will look for deployed DAI and USDC addresses to use as underlying tokens.

+### Verification

+During deployment, deployed contract addresses and their constructor params are saved in `.verifier.goerli.json` file or similar.
+To verify contracts run `npx hardhat run scripts/verify.ts --network goerli`.
+This script might fail, so it is possible that you'll need to run it multiple times.
+It will delete verified contracts from json file as it progresses.

+After verification is done, it's possible to copy deployed contracts addresses from `progress.goerli.json` to `@gearbox-protocol/sdk` to fill missing addresses there.